 The objective of the Austrian contribution within the framework of IEA EBC Annex 72 is to collaborate on the development of internationally harmonized methodologies for the assessment of environmental impacts in the life cycle of buildings.
-In order to support the applicability of harmonized methods during building design, the integration with workflows and tools of the design process, as well as the development of environmental benchmarks on building level are investigated.
+In order to support the applicability of harmonized methods during building design, the integration with workflows and tools of the design process, as well as the development of environmental benchmarks on building levels are investigated.

 Current advances in computer-aided design methods offer possibilities for the integration of specific characteristics and values within multi-dimensional, object-specific Building Information Models (BIM).
-The increasing application and standardization of these processes in Austria and Europe (ÖN A6241, CEN/TC 442) provides the basis for this integration.
+The increasing application and standardization of these processes in Austria and Europe (ÖN A6241, CEN/TC 442) provide the basis for this integration.

 The work in Annex 72 is organised in 5 subtasks: